ztxtech/page_new/_pages/includes/intro.md

-# 😊 About Me

-Greetings, I am currently pursuing a Master's degree at the University of Electronic Science and Technology of China, with an anticipated graduation date of `June 2026`.
-My research focuses on the fields of **time series analysis, statistical physics, information theory, and uncertainty theory**.
-I am deeply passionate about exploring the intersections within these disciplines and addressing the complex challenges they present.

-I am actively _seeking a **fully-funded Ph.D. position** in Computer Science_, where I hope to join a vibrant research community and collaborate with like-minded scholars in pushing the boundaries of scientific knowledge.
-If my research interests align with yours, or if you see potential for a research collaboration, please feel free to reach out to me via email.

-I look forward to connecting with you and am excited about the prospect of collectively advancing the field of science.
+# 👋 Hello, I'm Tianxiang

+## 🎓 **Academic Background & Research Interests**

+I am currently a Master student at the University of Electronic Science and Technology of China.
+I expect to graduate in June 2026.
+My research interest mainly centers on **Time Series Analysis**.
+I pay close attention to **Foundation Models** and **Representation Learning**.
+I try to understand the intrinsic nature of data through **Statistical Physics** and **Information Theory**.
+I also work on **Uncertainty Theory** to make models more reliable.
+I believe that a good model should handle data noise and concept drift well.
+I aim to solve real world problems with robust algorithms 🚀.

+## 🌟 **Experience & Future Goal**

+I also care about how to use these methods in specific domains.
+I have strong interests in **Spatio-temporal Data** and **Medical Healthcare** and **Quantitative Finance**.
+I have worked as a research intern at **Griffith University** and **University of Macau**.
+I also serve as a research fellow at **[PyPOTS](https://pypots.com/)** because I enjoy coding and sharing [my code 💻](https://github.com/ztxtech/).
+I am now actively looking for a **Fully Funded Ph.D.
+Position**.
+I hope to join a team where I can continue my research on time series.
+Please feel free to contact me via email if you are interested in my profile 📧.